viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > In the next chapters, we will see a real-life example of calculating acquisition times for the development board  [Cora Z7-07S](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/), which has additional resistances in the circuitry outside the Zynq XADC.

 To understand how the calculated acquisition time translates to XADC configuration, we need to see how the XADC works in terms of input clock and timing.

-**TODO**
-**How the input clock DCLK translates to ADCCLK.**

-In the default XADC setup of Continuous Sampling mode, 26 ADCCLK cycles are required to acquire an analog signal and perform a conversion.

-The first 4 ADCCLK cycles are the so-called settling period, and they are followed by 22 ADCCLK cycles of the so-called conversion phase, during which the XADC does the conversion and generates the output value.
-XADC can be configured to extend the settling period to 10 ADCCLK cycles (thus resulting in a total of 32 ADCCLK cycles for acquisition and conversion).

 Charging of the internal capacitor starts at the beginning of the conversion phase.
 I.e., the XADC does the conversion in parallel with sampling input voltage for the next conversion.
 This is possible because the XADC has a separate track-and-hold amplifier (T/H).
 Thus, when the XADC starts to convert an input voltage, the T/H is free to start charging to the next voltage to be converted.